mathur-14/tag-security/assessments/projects/chaos-mesh/self-assessment.md

 Chaos Mesh Experiment Configurations: The configuration of chaos experiments themselves, including defining scope, duration, and intensity, is crucial.
 Proper configuration ensures that these experiments do not unintentionally compromise system stability or security.

 Network Security Configurations: These include settings related to firewalls, network segmentation, and access controls.
-Proper configuration can prevent unauthorized access and limit the scope of potential network-based attacks.
+Proper configuration can prevent unauthorized access such as Role-Based Access Control [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/). and limit the scope of potential network-based attacks.
+The roles determine which users can create, configure, and run experiments.

 Resource Quotas and Limits: Setting appropriate resource quotas and limits in Kubernetes helps prevent resource exhaustion attacks, where an attacker could attempt to overwhelm the system by consuming excessive resources.
+Tenant Isolation can separate each tenant and their Kubernetes resources into their own namespaces so that users of these tenant services have appropriate access that also only for their respective namespaces

 ## Project compliance

-* Chaos Mesh follows Kubernetes best practices and compliance measures, such as Role-Based Access Control [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
-The roles determine which users can create, configure, and run experiments.
+* In the most recent security self assessment of Chaos Mesh, there is a notable absence of documented adherence to recognized security standards, including but not limited to PCI-DSS, COBIT, ISO, GDPR, etc. Ongoing initiatives are directed towards assessing and aligning Chaos Mesh with these standards, emphasizing a commitment to industry best practices in security and privacy.
+This adherence is discussed under CII Best Practices under [Appendix](#appendix).
-* In order to communicate between the Chaos Controller Manager and Chaos Demon, Chaos Mesh uses TLS to encrypt all intermediate communication to safeguard against man in the middle attacks.
+* Although not meeting any particular standards, Chaos Mesh relies on TLS encryption to ensure robustness and security to safeguard against man in the middle attacks.
-* Tenent Isolation can separate each tenant and their Kubernetes resources into their own namespaces so that users of these tenant services have appropriate access that also only for their respective namespaces

 ## Secure development practices

 * Development Pipeline.

 1. Clone the repo to remote device and make a change
 2. Unit test